Slides 📊

 6.4.11.
 Formal Statistical Tests for Assessing Normality

-While visual and numerical methods provide insights, formal statistical tests such as Shapiro-Wilk Test and Kolmovorov-Smirnov Tests offer rigorous frameworks for hypothesis testing about normality.
+While visual and numerical methods provide insights, formal statistical tests such as Shapiro-Wilk Test and Kolmovorov-Smirnov Tests offer rigorous hypothesis testing frameworks for normality.
 These tests are covered in more advanced statistics courses.

 6.4.12.
 Bringing It All Together